Near Miss Reporting Form

 OSHA Near Miss Example 2: An employee working on a scaffolding suddenly feels a sharp pain in the knee.
 This pain caused the employee to stumble and nearly fall over but was able to use the scaffolding railing as support.

 The examples above show that near misses can occur in a variety of situations.
-The hazard communication example shows that something as simple as labelling can lead to potentially life-threatening events.
+The hazard communication example shows that something as simple as labeling can lead to potentially life-threatening events.
 Meanwhile, the scaffolding safety example shows that near misses can be caused by unexpected hazards or factors not even related to the work itself.

-Some of the other common near miss examples in the workplace include instances such as:
+Some of the other common near-miss examples in the workplace include instances such as:

 • A worker almost slips and falls due to a wet floor, but manages to catch themselves at the last moment